gabors-data-analysis/gabors-data-analysis.github.io/_pages/talks-thesis.md

 ### We are on tour (I guess...)

-* University College London: 7 December 2021
+* University College London (UCL): 7 December 2021
+* CAED conference University of Coimbra: 20 November 2021
-* University of Porto: 18 November 2021
+* FEP, University of Porto: 18 November 2021

 *Ping me if interested in hosting an event*